d-kavaliou/react-ai-orb/README.md

 # react-ai-orb
-An animated Orb UI component for React apps!
-Perfect for AI interfaces, assistants, or anywhere you need a glowing orb. 🔮✨
+A beautiful, customizable animated orb component for React applications!
+Perfect for AI interfaces, assistants, interactive chatbots, or anywhere you need a glowing orb. 🔮✨

 ## 🚀 Installation
 Install the package via npm: